meltingcore/bg/food-court/Decks.md

     - Unagi Sushi Platter [tableware]
     - Omurice [kitchenware]
     - Gyoza [cookware]
+- Drink Cards (3)
+  - Sake - Have 3 prepared and unused secondary ingredients of the same type.
+  - Matcha Tea - Have 1 recipe cooked with a Ginger secondary and an optional ingredient
+  - Umeshu - Have 2 recipes cooked with Umami ingredients
-- Action Cards (5)
+- Action Cards (6)
+  - Complaint (1)
+  - Discount (2)
+  - Promotion (3)
 - Customer Cards (8)
-  - Gain 2 VP
+  - Req [2/1] Ord [1] Gain 2 VP
-  - Opponent Discards 1 Win Condition Card used for tracking
+  - Req [-/3] Ord [1] Opponent Discards 1 Win Condition Card used for tracking
-  - Opponent Discards 1 Cooked Recipe along with its ingredients
+  - Req [3/-] Ord [2] Opponent Discards 1 Cooked Recipe along with its ingredients
-  - Have a hand limit increased by 1 each turn until discarded
+  - Req [2/1] Ord [2] Have a hand limit increased by 1 each turn until discarded
-  - Kitchenware utensil
+  - Req [2/-] Ord [1] Kitchenware utensil
-  - Cookware utensil
+  - Req [-/2] Ord [2] Cookware utensil
-  - Gain +1VP for each customer from your nationality
+  - Req [2/2] Ord [1] Gain +1VP for each customer from your nationality
-  - Special: Score up to extra 2VP (1 for each easy recipe served)
+  - Req [1/1] Ord [2] Special: Gain +1VP if you serve more than 1 easy recipe
+  - Req [1/-] Ord [1] You can prepare 1 ingredient while cooking until discarded
 - Ability Card (1)
 </details>

 ## 🇲🇽 El Nopalito

-- **Special Ability** - You can have up to 2 **hot** **secondary** ingredients in any recipe for a bonus of up to +2 VP respectively.
-To add more **secondary** ingredients than the recipe requires, discard 1 card from your hand for each.
+- **Special Ability** - You can add up to 2 **hot** ingredients on **any** recipe.
+If the total **hot** ingredients in cooked recipes is more than the total order limit of the customer queue, score the difference as bonus VP.
 - **Win Condition** - Cook 4 recipes with 2 **hot** ingredients.
 - **Tracking** - The **hot** **secondary** ingredient cards.